 Reasonable accommodations are available for students requiring an academic accommodation to fully participate in this class.
-These accommodations are available for students with a documented disability, chronic condition or any other grounds specified in section 8.0 of the Yukon College Academic Regulations (available on the Yukon College website).
+These accommodations are available for students with a documented disability, chronic condition or any other grounds specified in section 8.0 of the Yukon University Academic Regulations (available on the Yukon

+University website).
 It is the student's responsibility to seek these accommodations.
-If a student requires an academic accommodation, he/she should contact the Learning Assistance Centre (LAC) at (867) 668-8785 or lassist@yukoncollege.yk.ca.
+If a student requires an academic accommodation, they should contact the Learning Assistance Centre (LAC): lac@yukonu.ca.